How to change your country and unblock any Netflix library using a VPN

 Unblocks Netflix: Australia, Brazil, Canada, Finland, France, Germany, India, Italy, Japan, KO, Netherlands, Spain, United Kingdom, United States

-A giant in the VPN industry, NordVPN are one of the most well known VPN companies and one that you often see associated with streaming Netflix.
+A giant in the VPN industry, NordVPN are one of the most well known VPN companies and one that you often see associated with unblocking Netflix.
 They have been building out their infrastructure since 2012 which means they have a large customer support team and thousands of servers available in 60 countries, providing great speeds and high reliability.

 In our tests we found that 14 Netflix countries were supported with speeds high enough for 4k streaming.
 There was a good mix of unblocked regions, with most of the countries with large Netflix libraries covered, giving you access to a bit of everything in terms of content.
 As with Surfshark there were times when the server we had selected was blocked, but a quick change to a different server or country usually resolved this.
 NordVPN also proved quite good at unblocking smaller, local streaming services.